Disability and Specific Educational Needs Policy - Researchers / Students

 The Support Team can be composed of members from:

-• Academic Service – Office of Dean of Graduate Studies (needs assessment - coordination and provision of information)
+• Academic Service – Office of Dean of Graduate Studies (needs assessment - coordination and provision of information) - Academic advisor in the the relevant academic unit.

 • Counselling and Wellbeing Service (assessment, mentoring and support)